 We serve drivers across Affton, MO, St. Louis, MO, Mehlville, MO, and surrounding areas.
 Contact your nearest location today to set up an appointment, or schedule your service online.

-See Hours & Directions Schedule Service Online
+See Hours & Directions Contact Us Today

 In Missouri, most vehicles are required to undergo a safety inspection once every two years unless the vehicle is within its first 5 model years or meets another exemption rule.
 Residents living in certain areas are also required to get smog and emissions testing in addition to the safety inspection.